Buffalo Sabres: Front office

-Kevyn Adams, who previously played in the NHL and served as Senior Vice President of Business Administration for the Sabres, was named the team's general manager on June 16, 2020.
+Kevyn Adams, who previously played in the NHL and served as senior vice president of business administration for the Sabres, was named the team's general manager on June 16, 2020.
 Kim Pegula, as chief operating officer of Pegula Sports and Entertainment, serves as team president.
+In May 2025, the Sabers added Jarmo Kekalainen to the front office as a senior adviser.
+He previously served as general manager of the Columbus Blue Jackets from 2013–24.